 ‘Find out about stones and bones’ is possibly the worst way to market what is such a significant UNESCO World Heritage Site (sorry, Cradle of Humankind website).
 Although it’s located about an hour and a half’s drive out of the city of Johannesburg, in the surrounding region of Gauteng, it is one of the best day trips from Johannesburg.

 Known as the birthplace of humanity, this is where fossils of some of the world’s earliest life forms have been found including Mrs Ples and Littlefoot, hominids over 2 million years old that were early ancestors of the human race.
 There are two main sights to visit: Sterkfontein caves and Marpoeng.
 The former is the location where Mrs Ples and Littlefoot were found, and you’re able to explore down inside the caves.
 Marpoeng is the visitor’s centre which walks you through an interactive description of how the world began.

 How to do it: If you have a car, you can drive there and take the guided tours at both the caves and the visitor’s centre.
-Do use GPS as it’s not a straight-shot up the motorway.
-If you don’t have a car (I didn’t), you can book a tour.
-I booked through Get Your Guide (check prices here).
+Do use GPS as it’s not a straight shot up the motorway.
+If you don’t have a car (I didn’t), you can book a tour (this tour offers The Cradle of Humankind and a Lion Safari in one day).
+I booked through Get Your Guide.
 The tour I booked was a tiny bit more expensive but they were able to accommodate one traveller booking last minute.
 The guide/driver was excellent.